joomla/Manual/docs/get-started/technical-requirements.md

 ### Requirements for older Versions

 On this page you see only currently supported versions if you need the requirements for older Joomla Versions please select the old version in the version switcher in the top right corner.
-Requierements for versions 3 and lower are listed in the documentention for [4.4](/versioned_docs/version-4.4/get-started/technical-requirements.md).
+Requirements for versions 3 and lower are listed in the documentention for [4.4](/versioned_docs/version-4.4/get-started/technical-requirements.md).

 ## Footnotes